Chaotic properties for billiards in circular polygons: Optimal linear speed for asymptotic sliding orbits

 Fix $n \ge \chi_1$ and $\tf = (\tv^i)_{i \ge 0} \in \Tf^+$ with $\tv^i = (t_1^i,\ldots,t_k^i)$.
 Let $\nf = (\nv^i)_{i \ge 0} \in \big( \Nset^k \big)^{\Nset_0}$ with $\nv^i = (n_1^i,\ldots,n_k^i) \in \Nset^k$ be the sequence given by

 where $\Xi^i_j(n) \subset \Nset$ is the set~\eqref{eq:XiDefinition}.
-We view $n^0_1 = n$ as the `starting' value, since sequence $\nf$ is completely determined by $n$.
-However, we do not explicit this dependence on $n$ for the sake of brevity.
+We view $n^0_1 = n$ as the `starting' value, since the sequence $\nf$ is completely determined by $n$.
+However, we do not make this dependence on $n$ explicit for the sake of brevity.
 Let $\rho^0 = n$,

 Note that $\rho_1^i = \rho^i$.
 We use the convention $\rho_{k+1}^i = \rho^{i+1}$.

 There is $\qf = (\qv^i)_{i \ge 0} \in \Qf^+$ with $\qv^i = (q_1^i,\ldots,q_k^i)$ such that $\Sign(\qf) = \tf$ and $|\qf| = \nf$ by definition.
 Note that $s^i_j(\qf) = \rho^i_j$ for any $i \ge 0$ and $j=1,\ldots,k$.
 Version~({\bf O}) of Proposition~\ref{prop:Chaos} implies that there is a path $\gamma_n^\tf \in \mathcal{D}_1$, horizontal in the sense that it connects the left side $\mathcal{L}_1$ with the right side $\mathcal{L}_1^1$, such that